Skip to Main Content

 For searching with more focus and precision, try one of the databases recommended on this guide.

-Key Databases for Literary Criticism & Biographical Sources
+Databases for Scholarly Literary Criticism & History

 Databases can contain a combination of full-text (ready to read online) and citation information that can lead you to articles, book chapters, or books.
 It's always a good idea to search in more than one database.
 Even if there is considerable overlap in content, the different search capabilities and features of each database can help you find different sources.